Lanz20012/LBYARCH-MP2/README.md

 | 1000            | 1.110 µs                                 | PASS                       |
 | 10000           | 13.060 µs                                | PASS                       |

 The execution time increases as the input size increases, growing linearly as the input sizes gets larger.
-Small inputs run extremely fast due to low overhead, and even at Y = 10,000 the runtime is only about 13 microseconds.
+Small inputs run extremely fast, and even at Y = 10,000 the runtime is only about 13 microseconds.
 Overall, the program is efficient and scales predictably, with all correctness checks passing.

 ## Program Output with Checking